Edward Harley, 3rd Earl of Oxford and Earl Mortimer: Outside parliament

-He was returned to Parliament as the member for Herefordshire in 1727, sitting until 1741.
-He was known as a Hanoverian Tory.
-He vigorously defended the past record of his uncle Robert's governments during Queen Anne's reign.

-He succeeded his father in 1735 to the Eywood estate at Titley, Herefordshire and his cousin Edward Harley, 2nd Earl of Oxford and Earl Mortimer in 1741 to the earldom and the family seat, Brampton Bryan Hall at Brampton Bryan in Herefordshire.
+In 1746 he was appointed High Steward of Hereford for life.
+Harley maintained a close connection to Oxford University and, as a Radcliffe trustee, was present at the inauguration of the Radcliffe Camera in 1749.
+Between 1753 and his death he was one of the original trustees of the British Museum as a Harleian trustee.

 One of his first acts on succeeding his cousin was to auction off his predecessor's art and coin collection through the auctioneer Cock, at an art sale held under the Piazza, Covent Garden, on 8 March 1741/2 and the five following days, with six more days being required by the coins.
 Nearly all the leading men of the day, including Horace Walpole, attended or were represented at this sale, and the prices varied from five shillings for an anonymous bishop's "head" to 165 guineas for van Dyck's group of "Sir Kenelm Digby, lady, and son".